-As a rule, crisis communication is not a topic that comes up in everyday conversation.
-In fact, most of the general population is not even aware that this highly specialized branch of public relations even exists.
-Speaking of which, many of us only have a vague sense of the significant role PR itself plays in nearly every aspect of today’s society.
+As a rule, crisis communication is not a topic in everyday conversation.
+Most of the general population is unaware that this highly specialized branch of public relations even exists.
+Many of us only have a vague sense of PR’s significant role in nearly every aspect of today’s society.

-Actually, that under-the-radar presence of public relations is purely intentional—the most effective PR campaigns are sometimes the ones that people don’t even know are working.
+That under-the-radar presence of public relations is purely intentional—the most effective PR campaigns are sometimes the ones people don’t even know are working.

-No, not many people have a clue about public relations for a crisis.
+No, not many people have a clue about public relations during a crisis.
 And most couldn’t care less.
-That is, until they have an actual crisis on their hands themselves.
+That is until they have an actual crisis on their hands themselves.
 And trust us, a crisis will befall each and every one of us.
-It’s not a matter of if, but when.
-And when that inevitable crisis flares up and threatens to engulf you, or your organization, that’s the time you’ll probably wish you knew more about the crisis PR solution you will undoubtedly need.
+It’s not a matter of if but when.
+And when that inevitable crisis flares up and threatens to engulf you or your organization, that’s the time you’ll probably wish you knew more about the crisis PR solution you will undoubtedly need.

 That is why we’ve prepared this guide.
 As one of the nation’s leading crisis communications firms, Red Banyan wants you to know what to look for in a crisis expert, should what kind of service you should expect, and a recommended approach to take to help you prevail in a crisis situation, whether it’s personal or professional.
 Let’s get started.

 What is Considered a Crisis?